fatpound/StarField/README.md

 About The Project
 -----------------
-Just like StarRealm, the stars rotate too but this time transformation matrices are reordered for some visual feast.\
+Just like in StarRealm, the stars rotate as well, but in this project it's in 2D and I reordered transform matrices for a visual feast.\
 Hold left mouse click to navigate through in the space.\
 Use the mouse wheel to zoom in or out.\
 Press Q or E to rotate the camera for even more fun.\
 Press ESC to exit.

-Copyright (c) 2024 fatpound
+Copyright (c) 2024-2025 fatpound